cornell-brg/blimp/README.md

 as well as across BRG.
 It makes use of high-level SystemVerilog features to make testing easy and resemble other languages.

-Currently, an example GCD module is implemented as a proof-of-concept
+Currently, an example GCD module is implemented as a minimal proof-of-concept

 ## Running Tests